Skip to main content

 Performance and Privacy

-• Efficient batching: Events sent with keepalive for reliability
+• Efficient batching with keepalive for reliability

-• Anonymous by default: No PII collected until visitor identifies themselves
+• Anonymous by default — no PII collected until visitor identifies themselves

 Troubleshooting

-Events Not Appearing in LeadVibe
+Events Not Appearing in kenbun

 Check the browser console (F12 → Console tab):

-• No errors: Beacon loaded successfully
+No errorsBeacon loaded successfully

-• 401 Unauthorized: Token is invalid or expired (regenerate token in Settings)
+401 UnauthorizedToken is invalid or expired (regenerate in Settings)

-"Beacon not found on page" (Chrome Extension)
+"Beacon Not Found on Page" (Chrome Extension)

 Double Page Views

-Cause: Beacon snippet included multiple times (e.g., in both header and footer).
+Beacon snippet included multiple times (e.g., in both header and footer).
+Remove duplicates — the beacon should only be included once.

 Tracking Doesn't Work on Localhost

-Solution: Add http://localhost:3000 (or your local port) to the token's allowed origins in Settings → Integrations → Web.
+The beacon token's origin allowlist doesn't include localhost.
+Add http://localhost:3000 (or your local port) to the token's allowed origins in Settings → Integrations → Web.

 Advanced Configuration